AVXPANAOR/MedInternsGuide/README.md

 * **[Borderliner Notes](https://youtube.com/@borderlinernotes?si=5CwXD2toW-zeYp7o)**: A YouTube channel focused on borderline and narcissistic personality disorders, containing multiple short explanatory interviews with the greatest names in the field, and the patients themselves.

 #### Neuropsychiatry
-* **[Delirium Lecture Presentation](https://docs.google.com/presentation/d/11k947AKt8-vtdsxNLqjPDmkDvH4-1U2N/edit?usp=sharing&ouid=104302192923514120566&rtpof=true&sd=true)**: A brief overview of phenomeology, diagnosis and management.
+* **[Delirium Lecture Presentation](https://docs.google.com/presentation/d/11k947AKt8-vtdsxNLqjPDmkDvH4-1U2N/edit?usp=sharing&ouid=104302192923514120566&rtpof=true&sd=true)**: A brief overview of phenomenology, diagnosis and management.
 Final references are useful.
 * **[The MoCA Test](https://mocacognition.com)**: Montreal Cognitive Assessment is a validated, highly sensitive tool for early detection of mild cognitive impairment.
 Performing this test requires taking a paid training course.
 E-mail the MoCA Team and explain your condition.
 They generously allow people from low-income countries access to their training materials.

 #### Psychopharmacology